dvallesp/AVISM/README.md

 2. **Particle input:** `Option 1`

    In order to extend its applicability, we implement the `particle.f90` and `kdtree.f90` modules to process particle data.
-The code transforms particle fields (masses and velocities) onto a uniform grid representation by leveraging an efficient k-d tree implementation, enabling fast neighbor searches for each cell.
+The code transforms particle fields (masses and velocities) onto a uniform grid representation by leveraging an efficient k-d tree implementation, enabling fast neighbour searches for each cell.
 Inside the `tools` and `test1` directories the user can find examples for preparing particle data as input for the void finder.
 The particle input must have the following structure:

    * `int64: N, float32: ZETA`
    * `float32(1:N): X` (Mpc)